bb511/ATLAS/downloads.md

 ---

 ## Mathematica Notebooks
 These are the mathematica nooteboks which contain all the data analysis for this experiment.
 Click on them to download a zip.
 These are grouped per boson.
+You need the data in order to run the mathematica notebooks.
+It can be downloaded from this <a href="{{ "/materials/ATLAS.zip"  | prepend: site.baseurl }}">link</a>.

 1. <a href="{{ "/materials/Zboson.zip"  | prepend: site.baseurl }}">Download Z Boson</a>
 2. <a href="{{ "/materials/Wboson.zip"  | prepend: site.baseurl }}">Download W Boson</a>